 NYSDOL's systemic barriers illegally blocked LEP New Yorkers from receiving critical UI benefits.
 New York State's profound gaps in language access services have caused and continue to cause severe financial hardship and economic instability for countless LEP workers.
 Without access to UI, LEP workers could not pay bills or feed their families.
 They turned to food banks, they resorted to homeless shelters, and they went hungry.
 Many LEP workers deprived of UI benefits had no choice but to take high risk, unsafe jobs on the front line of the pandemic.
-There are countless workers who were due benefits but never received them, with the NYSDOL simply
+There are countless workers who were due benefits but never received them, with the NYSDOL simply responding with inhumane

-&lt;sup>5 New York's Executive Order 26, issued on October 6, 2011, established the first statewide language access plan and mandated language access for the top six most commonly-spoken languages.
+SNew York's Executive Order 26, issued on October 6, 2011, established the first statewide language access plan and mandated language access for the top six most commonly-spoken languages.
 State of N.Y., Exec.
 Order 26 "Statewide Language Access Policy" (2011).
 Executive Order 26.1, issued on March 23, 2021, expanded this order to translation and interpretation services for the top ten most commonly spoken languages but gave agencies until August 1, 2022 to come into compliance.
 State of N.Y., Executive Order 26.1 "Statewide Language Access Policy" (2021).
 In 2022, the New York State legislature passed a new law, N.Y.
 Exec.
-Law § 202-a, effective July 1, 2022, requiring state agencies to translate vital documents into the 12 most common non-English languages spoken by LEP individuals in the state and to publish their language access plans on their websites.
-NCLEJ Interview with Flushing Workers Center Organizer Sarah Ahn (May 16, 2022).

-responding with inhumane positions such as "mistakes were made."
+Law § 202-a, effective July 1, 2022, requiring state agencies to translate vital documents into the 12 most common non-English languages spoken by LEP individuals in the state and to publish their language access plan and mandated language scores for the top six most common services plan and mandated language access plan and positions such as "mistakes were made."
 Throughout this crisis, NYSDOL has persistently and seriously failed people who speak and read limited English.

 "I'm kind of powerless in front of the DOL because I just have to do what they ask me to do to get the benefits.
 I don't have a right because I'm in a foreign land, so whatever they demand ...
-Well I wasn't born here; the benefits don't come to me easily."
+Well I wasn't born here; the benefits don't come to me easily."8